 Applications usually last about 10-30 seconds.
 Try holding a cube of ice against your skin for 10-30 seconds.
 It is uncomfortable but usually not too painful.
 Liquid nitrogen applied to skin is similar but colder and most people find the discomfort quite bearable.

 Usually it does.
 However, sometimes thicker warts or verrucas need two or more sessions of liquid nitrogen treatment over a period of a few weeks to get to the root.
-Compared with other treatments, most people find liquid nitrogen the most effective and the least time-consuming way of removing these skin blemishes.
+It may work but is no more effective than over-the-counter treatment with salicylic acid.

 Dr Tim Kenny